bitcoinbrisbane/DappBrowser6000/README.md

 * Pass back the completed markup

 ## Work flows
-The HTML is hosted on a tradtional web server.
+The EML is hosted on a tradtional web server.
-The HTML is stored on a IPFS node.
+The EML is stored on a IPFS node.

 ## New Mime Types
 * ens://